Burnaby MoreSports Society

 Board of Directors

-Sue (Vice President) joined the BMS Board in 2015 and has over 25 years of nonprofit experience as a volunteer, board executive and paid administrator.
+Sue (President) joined the BMS Board in 2015 and has over 25 years of nonprofit experience as a volunteer, board executive and paid administrator.
 She worked and volunteered for the Burnaby Girls Soccer Club for over 10 years, with her last held position as President.
 Sue was also a Director for the former North District Girls Soccer Association.
 She has a professional background in the IT sector and is currently the Labour Relations and Data Analyst for the Post-Secondary Employers’ Association.
 Her involvement with Burnaby MoreSports is a culmination of two great interests – sports and nonprofit administration.

-Dallas (Director at Large) joined the Board in the fall of 2017.
+Dallas (Vice President) joined the Board in the fall of 2017.
 He has a background in accounting and currently works with the provincial government.
 Growing up in a small farming town in Manitoba, he knows the importance of giving back to his community.
 Sports has always been a big part of his life and he recognizes the impact sports can have on a child’s future.
 The life skills that can be developed will stay with the kids as they go forward in their lives.